IQSS/dataverse/doc/release-notes/9887-new-superuser-status-endpoint.md

-Adding a new endpoint to make supersuser status change calls idempotent.
-Also Deprecating and renaming the old API.
+The existing API endpoint for toggling the superuser status of a user has been deprecated in favor of a new API endpoint that allows you to explicitly and idempotently set the status as true or false.
+For details, see [the guides](https://dataverse-guide--10440.org.readthedocs.build/en/10440/api/native-api.html), #9887 and #10440.